casework/CASE-Examples/examples/illustrations/existence_intervals/README.md

 | OWL-Time | gUFO |
 | --- | --- |
 | ![Abstraction - OWL-Time Temporal Entity](figures/abstraction_time.svg) | ![Abstraction - gUFO Concrete Individual](figures/abstraction_gufo.svg) |

+[^1]: gUFO represents instantations that are not always true with `gufo:TemporaryInstantiationSituation`.
+In the case where a person is temporarily a student, "student" is taken to be some subclass of "person" - e.g., `ex:Student rdfs:subClassOf ex:Person`.
+For some time, it holds that `kb:person-3393... a ex:Student`, but this is not always true.
+To hold this situationally-true statement in a knowledge graph, a `gufo:TemporaryInstantiationSituation` is included to note the conditions when `kb:person-3393...` is a `ex:Student`, instead of encoding the unqualified triple `kb:person-3393... a ex:Student`.
+See `kb:TemporaryInstantiationSituation-da1aa582-1358-49bb-b058-4c33990fb9e8` in [`existence_intervals.json`](existence_intervals.json) for a demonstration of this representation.